oxidaan/zqloader/README.md

 Limitations/TODO's
 ---

-Most of these limitations can be worked around by just loading a Z80 snapshot.
+*Most of these limitations can be worked around by just loading a Z80 snapshot.*

 * It can only load games (or applications) that are in machine code, not BASIC.
 Any BASIC is ignored.
 This is because the loader itself is coded into a BASIC rem statement - and would get lost if any loaded BASIC over writes it.
 Yes, it is copied to upper memory regions as well, but this might als be overwritten as described here ****.
-*TODO* a possible solution might be to have our c++ program recognize this situation and then copy the Z80 qloader code to the (lower 3rd) of the screen - then BASIC can be overwritten.
+*TODO* a possible solution might be to have our c++ program recognize this situation and then copy the Z80 ZQloader code to the (lower 3rd) of the screen - then BASIC can be overwritten.
 Would spoil 1/3 of the splash screen however.

 * It cannot load games that have any kind of copy protection.
 Or does any loading without BASIC.
 Eg *Horace and the Spiders* does some additional loading after Machine code started.
-QLoader cannot possible know where this extra datablock needs to go.
-Same for headerless: QLoader does not know where to put these.
+ZXloader cannot possible know where this extra datablock needs to go.
+Same for headerless: ZQloader does not know where to put these.
 *TODO* a possible solution is to have the option to provide this information manually.

 * It can not load games that overwrite the BASIC memory area.
 Eg *Galaxians* loads splash screen, basic and machine code at once as one big block.
 This would overwrite our loader however.
-*TODO* a possible solution might be to have our c++ program recognize this situation and then uses a Z80 qloader that only uses upper RAM area, not at the BASIC rem statement.
+*TODO* a possible solution might be to have our c++ program recognize this situation and then uses a Z80 ZQloader that only uses upper RAM area, not at the BASIC rem statement.

 * A program that does a CLEAR below XXXX is currently to big to load - would overwrite our loader at the REM statement.
 *TODO* like described above the loader might use the (lower 3rd) of the screen.